goessner/g2-chart/readme.md

 ## Chart API

-After a chart object is created, we might wan to interact with it then.
+After a chart object is created, we might want to interact with it then.
 So we would like to request canvas coordinates for certain chart area coordinates.
 There is a small API for supporting tasks like this.

 | Method | Arguments | Returns | Description |